Currency

-Energy-saving light bulbs are an environmentally friendly alternative to traditional lighting devices, as they consume 90% less electricity and are as efficient as they are.
+Energy-saving light bulbs are an environmentally friendly alternative to traditional lighting device as they consume 90% less electricity and are as efficient as they can be.

 The history, advantages, and working principle of energy-saving light bulbs were described by Live Science.